Christian Yelich Preview, Player Props: Brewers vs. Cardinals

 Christian Yelich At The Plate

-- Yelich has an OPS of .816, fueled by an OBP of .365 and a team-best slugging percentage of .451 this season.

-- Among the qualifying hitters in MLB play, his batting average ranks 30th, his on-base percentage ranks 17th, and he is 63rd in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 33rd in batting average, 17th in on-base percentage, and 64th in slugging.

-- Yelich has driven home a run in 48 games this year (34.3%), including more than one RBI in 12.9% of his games and producing three or more of his team's runs on seven occasions..
+- Yelich has picked up an RBI in 34.0% of his games this season, with more than one RBI in 12.8% of his games.
+He has also produced three or more runs in seven contests.

-- He has scored in 71 games this season, with multiple runs 26 times.
+- He has scored in 72 of 141 games this year, and more than once 26 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.